zama-ai/concrete/concrete-core/docs/dev/testing_backends.md

 the amount of noise introduced by the operation corresponds to what's expected, i.e. that it matches the noise formula implemented in the `concrete-npe` crate.
-For the sake of this tutorial, let us continue with the simple conversion engines that copy data back and forth between the CPU and the GPU, and implement this verification.
+For the sake of this tutorial, let us continue with the simple conversion engines that copy data back and forth between the CPU and the GPU, and then implement this verification.

 For this, we're going to use the available fixture for LWE ciphertext vector conversion.
-The only thing we need to implement in `concrete-core-fixture` is the synthesis stage, where data will be copied to the GPU, and back.
+The only thing we need to implement in `concrete-core-fixture` is the synthesis stage, where data will be copied to the GPU, and back again.
 Then we'll use the existing fixture for LWE ciphertext vector conversion to execute the test.

 ## Add the GPU backend in the fixtures